Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 # MM7-Rev4-mod-for-MMMerge
 A conversion of MM7 Rev4 mod for MMMerge with additional optional features

+# Disclaimer
+Currently the mod is targeted towards playing one party the entire time (not changing any members).
+If you try to mix and match players, you won't be able to get [free skills/promotions/class change] second time, only first time will work.
+Sorry.
+This is a major limitation and will change in the future.

 # Changes from vanilla rev4
 I added some new features, mainly intended to introduce some new content and balance a few things, as well as add few features that I always wanted to add.